SUFE-AIFLM-Lab/FinEval/docs/en/other/how_to_submit.md

     ....
 }
 ```

-Then you can submit the prepared JSON file to zhang.liwen@shufe.edu.cn.
+You can submit the generated `submission.json` file to zhang.liwen@shufe.edu.cn by email.